The Best One-Pan Roasted Branzino Recipe (Mediterranean Style)

 • Roast for 18-20 minutes, or until the vegetables are tender and the fish is opaque and starting to flake.

 • Turn the oven to the high broil setting.
 Move the oven rack so the fish skin is about 6 inches from the heating element.
-Broil for 2-4 minutes, watching carefully, until the skin is beautifully blistered and crisp.
+Broil for 2-4 minutes, watching carefully, until the skin is beautifully blistered and crisp; confirm the thickest part of the fish reaches 145°F (63°C) or flakes easily with a fork.

 • Carefully remove the baking sheet from the oven.
 Gently transfer the whole roasted fish to a large serving platter.
 With tongs, pick up the hot, charred lemon halves and squeeze their smoky, caramelized juice all over the vegetables remaining on the pan.